Differences Between 401k and Roth IRA

 |Usage||It is beneficial for those who want to minimize their current tax payments and hence deferring the tax during their retirement when they will fall in lower tax brackets due to lesser income during retirement as compare to present income.||It is beneficial for those who want to minimize tax payments during retirement.
 Also, it also useful as an instrument for those who want to leave tax-free assets for their heirs.|

 401(k) plan’s main feature comes to surface especially when an employer matches the contribution of the employee by contributing additional money to the employee’s 401(k) account which is normally based on a certain percentage of the employee’s contribution.
 Some key features of the 401(k) plan include that the contributions lower the taxable income in the year in which they were made, the fund is less expensive as compared to other identical funds, etc. There is some downside to this plan as well as limited control over investment selection, minimum distribution required, distributions being taxed at normal income tax rate, etc.

 Roth IRA proves to be more relevant for individuals who believe that they will fall in a higher than current income tax bracket when they retire.
 There are two primary benefits of the Roth IRA.
 First, not only the withdrawals of contribution but also that of the returns earned over the years are tax-free.
-Second, there are no mandatory minimum distributions during the lifetime for Roth IRA, unlike traditional IRA.
+Second, there are no mandatory minimum distributions during the lifetime for Roth IRA, unlike the traditional IRA.
 This helps in keeping and allowing the corpus to grow for heirs and that too tax-free.

 This has been a guide to 401k vs Roth IRA.
 Here we discuss the top difference between 401k and Roth IRA along with infographics and comparison table.
 You may also have a look at the following articles –